nomasters/handshake/design-docs/handshake-core.md

 ## Summary

-This is the spec document for handshake-core, the underlying structure and protocol specification for the cli and GUI apps, as well as a proposal on how data is structured and stored.
+This is the spec document for handshake core, the underlying structure and protocol specification for the CLI and GUI apps, as well as a proposal on how data is structured and stored.

 ## Introduction

-Handshake is designed to be an experiment in hashbased and OTP symmetric encrypted communications tools based on in-person initialization of communication so that all future transmissions rely symmetric key cryptography.
+Handshake is designed to be an experiment in hashbased and OTP symmetric encrypted communications tools, based on in-person initialization of communication so that all future transmissions rely on symmetric key cryptography.
 This is primarily a design for out-of-band communication in which communicating parties are worried about potential compromises in asymmetric encryption methodology, CA poisoning, or relying on centralized service providers for communications technology.

 Handshake is designed initially to work on IPFS and [hashmap](https://hashmap.sh), but there are no technical reasons other backends couldn't be supported.
 In fact, in discussions, the core developers want to encourage a sort of "strategies" approach in which handshake participants might pick and choose tooling that works best for their needs.
-For the sake of focus, this specification utilizes hashmap and IPFS, but tooling like Iota MAM, ethereum smart contracts, and other systems should be able to be incorporated in the future.
+For the sake of focus, this specification utilizes hashmap and IPFS, but tooling like IOTA MAM, ethereum smart contracts, and other systems should be able to be incorporated in the future.

 Unique characteristics of handshake:

 - This isn't meant to be your daily driver, necessarily, but more a set of tools and patterns that allow back-end agnostic communication patterns between concerned parties.
 - There are no centralized user accounts and no personally identifiable information about the users handled by a third party.
-This is possible, in the initial implementation, because each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in hashmap and no authentication is required for public IPFS gateways for message storage.
+This is possible, in the initial implementation, because each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in hashmap, and no authentication is required for public IPFS gateways for message storage.
 - Encryption keys are never transmitted over the internet.
 This is due to the nature of the initial configuration and device storage.
-- Meta-data about who is involved in the chat is never transmitted over the internet.
+- Metadata about who is involved in the chat is never transmitted over the internet.
 - No identity persistence exists across chats.
 New chat-specific keys are generated per chat group creation.
-Bob in chat A with Alice has no publicly identifiable relationship to Bob in chat B with Billy.
+Bob in chat A with Alice has no externally identifiable relationship to Bob in chat B with Billy.

 Here is a scenario for initializing a handshake session: